raimohanska/ourboard/YJS_CRDT_WIP.md

 -   Build: Jest fails with the lib0 imports
 -   Persistence: consider storing CRDT snapshot
 -   Persistence: make sure the compactor works
--   Persistence: storing bundles with zero events (crdt only)
 -   Domain: Currently the initial text "Hello" or "Unnamed area" doesn't get synced in a new text/area.
 Also the JSON data stays in its initial state
 -   UI: Show proper username by the cursor when hovering.
 Now shows some large number
 -   UI: Add a toolbar.
 Needs some styling - if you now enable toolbar in Quill, it looks broken